stephenberry/repe/README.md

 >
 > This specification is under ACTIVE DEVELOPMENT and should be considered UNSTABLE.

-REPE is a fast and simple RPC/Database protocol that can package any data format and any query specification.
+REPE is a fast and simple RPC protocol that can package any data format and any query specification.
 It defines a binary header which can be invoked with any query specification.
 The payload (body) can be any format, JSON, BEVE, raw binary, text, etc.

 - High performance
 - Easy to use